modark1009-cloud/oil-sp500-analysis/README.md

 ![Scatter Plot with Regression Line](chart2_scatter.png)

 ## Limitations
-This project demonstrates correlation rather than causation.
-Other economic factors, such as interest rates, inflation, and global events, can also influence stock market performance.
+This project demonstrates correlation rather than causation, so it cannot prove that changes in oil prices cause changes in the S&P 500.
+Other factors, such as interest rates, inflation, economic conditions, and global events, may also influence stock market performance.
+The scatter plot shows a wide spread of data points, which is expected for daily financial data and reflects the low R² value (0.0211), indicating that oil prices explain only a small proportion of the variation in S&P 500 returns.